-You may desire a breast reduction if the current size of your breasts are causing severe discomfort.
-Back, shoulder and neck pain are common side effects of abundant breasts and can lead to poor posture, an inability to exercise and feelings of self-consciousness.
+You may desire a breast reduction if the current size of your breasts is causing severe discomfort.
+Back, shoulder and neck pain are common side effects of larger breasts and can lead to poor posture and an inability to exercise.

 During your initial consultation with Dr Ritz, he will discuss your concerns and what sort of out come you would like.
 He will discuss your medical history such as any past surgery or medical conditions we need to be aware of and any medication you take, he will discuss lifestyle factors such as what you do for work and exercise.
 He will assess you to ensure you are a suitable candidate, and will then determine the best course of treatment.
 There are different options for this procedure, he will explain them and advise which he feels is best for you.
 He will discuss the risks associated with this procedure, there are risks associated with any surgery no matter how big or small, it is important you are aware of them and understand them.
 Once you have seen him you will see his Personal Assistant Georgie, she will discuss the costs and booking procedures.

 On the day of surgery you will admit to the hospital 2 hours prior to surgery.
 Dr Ritz will see you to discuss the procedure again and draw pre operative markings on you.
 This procedure is performed under general anaesthetic.
 You will have a consultation with the anaesthetist prior to going into surgery.
 The incision is placed in the pre-determined location and a pocket is created to place the implant.
 Using an inflatable sizer, Dr Ritz will expand the pocket to the appropriate size to confirm the size is suitable, and then he will place the implant.
 The wounds are closed and drains are placed.